activescott/files-and-folders/README.md

 See [packages/organize-files-by/README.md](packages/organize-files-by/README.md) for more detail.

+## Show your support

+Give a ⭐️ if this project helped you!

 ## Contributing 🤝

 This is a community project.
 We invite your participation through issues and pull requests!
 You can peruse the [contributing guidelines](.github/CONTRIBUTING.md).

-## Show your support

-Give a ⭐️ if this project helped you!
+### Monorepo Organization

+This repository is using [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) to organize a monorepo.
+Basically this means packages are in `packages/*` but you need to add/remove/update dependencies from the root using `npm ... -w <package_path>` and you need to run most scripts such as `npm run test` from the root of the repo (which has its own package.json with it's own `"scripts"`) which will run the corresponding script for each package.

+The monorepo organization also implicates the release process.
+Essentially you **must** include a scope with your conventional commit and it must be the name of a package.

 ## Release Process (Deploying to NPM)